Ivan-Mol/java-filmorate/README.md

 # Filmorate-Project

-Project of social network with rating of films.

-This is a backend for a service that will work with movies and user feelings.
+Filmorate is a backend service for working with films and user ratings.

 Description
 With this service you can: